kuszmaul/graveyard/README.md

 *IEEE 62nd Annual Symposium on Foundations of Computer Science (FOCS)*.

-The big question is whether Graveyard hashing can compete with industrial-grade hash tables such as Abseil or F11.
+The big question is whether Graveyard hashing can compete with industrial-grade hash tables such as Google's Abseil or Facebook's F14.

 ## Benchmarks for unordered set of `uint64_t`.